|

 Pumpkin Oatmeal Chocolate Chip Cookies

-Thick and chewy pumpkin oatmeal chocolate chip cookies filled with hearty oats, a nice pumpkin flavor, a hint of spice, and lots of dark chocolate chips are a decadent and delicious treat.
+Thick and chewy pumpkin oatmeal chocolate chip cookies filled with hearty oats, pumpkin flavor, a hint of spice, and lots of dark chocolate chips are decadent and delicious.

 Pumpkin Oatmeal Chocolate Chip Cookies

 These easy-to-make pumpkin oatmeal chocolate chip cookies are the perfect fall treat!
-I found this easy recipe on Sally’s Baking Addiction and knew my family would love these spiced cookies and I was right.
-Baking these cookies was a great rainy day activity, made my house smell delicious while they baked, and tasted fantastic.
+I found this easy recipe on Sally’s Baking Addiction and knew my family would love these spiced cookies, and I was right.
+Baking these cookies was a great rainy day activity with my kids, made my house smell delicious while they baked, and tasted fantastic.

 Pumpkin Oatmeal Chocolate Chip Cookies